National Institute of Technology, Durgapur: Departments

+Centres

 Academics

 NIT Durgapur offers undergraduate and postgraduate programs in disciplines spanning engineering, science, architecture and management.
 The institute has 14 departments with about 224 faculty members and more than 4,000 enrolled students.

-Postgraduate education

-The institute offers graduate programs in several disciplines, including programs in science and engineering, leading to a Master of Science (M.Sc.) or Master of Technology (M.Tech.) degree respectively, as well as a programme in computer applications (MCA) and management (MBA).

-All of the institute's academic departments offer Doctorate of Philosophy (Ph.D.) degree programs.

-Ranking
+Ranking and reputation

-In the year of 2022 NIT Durgapur ranked 34 in Engineering and 72 in Overall Section of NIRF India Rankings.
+NIT Durgapur was ranked 44th among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 Cultural and non-academic activities

 The annual Techno-management festival of National Institute of Technology Durgapur, Aarohan is usually held in the month of February every year.
 It comprises various events like competitions, exhibits, workshops and talks from guest speakers.
 Aarohan 2021 was conducted in virtual mode.